|

 /sys/kernel/debug/tracing

-Mount point for the tracefs filesystem used by the
+Mount point for the tracefs filesystem used by the kernel's

-the kernel source file Documentation/trace/ftrace.txt.)
+kernel source file Documentation/trace/ftrace.txt.)

 /sys/kernel/mm

-This subdirectory contains various files and
+This subdirectory contains various files and subdirectories

-subdirectories that provide information about the kernel's
+that provide information about the kernel's memory

-memory management subsystem.
+management subsystem.

 /sys/kernel/mm/hugepages

-This subdirectory contains one subdirectory for each of
+This subdirectory contains one subdirectory for each of the

-subdirectory name indicates the huge page size (e.g.,
+name indicates the huge page size (e.g., hugepages-2048kB).

-hugepages-2048kB).
-Within each of these subdirectories is
+Within each of these subdirectories is a set of files that

-a set of files that can be used to view and (in some
+can be used to view and (in some cases) change settings

-size.
-For further information, see the kernel source file
+information, see the kernel source file

 Documentation/admin-guide/mm/hugetlbpage.rst.